 The four states of an active notice — and what changes at each

-From the moment a SARFAESI Section 13(2) notice is served to the moment the account is resolved — through regularisation, settlement, SARFAESI auction, or DRT order — the notice is in one of four states.
-Pending response: the 60-day window is open.
+From the moment a UCC Article 9 / mortgage default notice is served to the moment the account is resolved — through cure / reinstatement, settlement, UCC Article 9 & state foreclosure enforcement auction, or federal court order — the notice is in one of four states.
+Pending response: the statutory notice window is open.
 The borrower may respond, object, regularise, or propose a settlement during this period.
 The Legal Notice AI monitors for incoming communications and logs any response to the notice reference.
-No response (approaching deadline): fewer than 14 days remain in the 60-day window and no response has been received.
+No response (approaching deadline): fewer than 14 days remain in the statutory notice window and no response has been received.
 Escalation is triggered.
-Response received — under review: the borrower has filed a Section 13(3A) objection or proposed a settlement.
+Response received — under review: the borrower has filed a borrower objection period objection or proposed a settlement.
 The Legal Notice AI flags the response for the legal team and suspends any automated next action pending the legal team's decision.
-Notice period expired — action required: the 60-day window has closed without regularisation or settlement.
-The Legal Notice AI triggers the next SARFAESI step — typically issuance of a possession notice under Section 13(4) — and prepares the DRT filing pack if the total outstanding warrants DRT proceedings.
+Notice period expired — action required: the statutory notice window has closed without cure / reinstatement or settlement.
+The Legal Notice AI triggers the next UCC Article 9 & state foreclosure enforcement step — typically issuance of a possession notice under possession/sale notice — and prepares the federal court filing pack if the total outstanding warrants federal court proceedings.

 The live notice tracking dashboard